OluomaIlobah/P2P-LENDING-MARKET-RESEARCH/README.md

 1. Literature Review: We reviewed P2P lending platforms reports, industry blogs, and business intelligence sources.

-2. Data Collection: We Collected data on competitors’ features, market trends, and user needs majorly through secondary research.
+2. Data Collection: We collected data on competitors’ features, market trends, and user needs majorly through secondary research.

 3. Data cleaning: We removed irrelevant entries from collected data, and standardized formats across all data fields to ensure a cleaned dataset ready for transformation and analysis.

 4. Data transformation: We converted raw data into more strctured and meaningful formats (e.g., categorizations of data fields) and normalized or aggregate data for better comparison across competitors for in-depth analysis.

-5. Data Analysis: We performed descriptive analysis to understand user needs and competitor strengths/weaknesses, Conducted SWOT analysis to identify opportunities and threats and
-   Analyzed transaction trends and pain points to identify key areas for improvement and possible competitive edge for the Boro-Boro product.
+5. Data Analysis: We performed descriptive analysis to understand user needs and competitor strengths/weaknesses, Conducted SWOT analysis to identify opportunities and threats and Analyzed transaction trends and pain points to identify key areas for improvement and possible competitive edge for the Boro-Boro product.

 **DATA SOURCES**
   We collected Data from reputable industry sources, including:
 - GlobalFintechSeries, Stears, Nairarush, TechpointAfrica, Koboline, Techbuild.africa and Nairametrics.